haberdashPI/Weber.jl/docs/src/start.md

 only code that actually runs during the experiment is the behavior defined within each moment.

-# Where to go from here.
+# Where to go from here

 From here you can begin writing your own simple experiments.
 Take a look at some of the example experiments under Weber's example directory to see what you can